juice-shop/pwning-juice-shop/part1/happy-path.md

 When visiting the OWASP Juice Shop you will be automatically forwarded to the `#/search` page, which shows a table with all available products.
-This is of course the "bread & butter" screen for any ecommerce site.
+This is of course the "bread & butter" screen for any e-commerce site.
 When you click on the small "eye"-button next to the price of a product, an overlay screen will open showing you that product including an image of it.